Qocotzxin/hi-form/README.md

 form.subscribe(console.log);
 ```

-It's worth noting that, when passing both types of options, `fieldOptions` will override `globalOptions` for those fields that are being declared in both of them:
+It's worth noting that, when passing both types of options, `fieldOptions` will override `globalOptions` for primitive values that are declared in both of them, for example:

 ```
 import { hiForm } from 'hiForm';